BobbyKostadinov/blodejs/README.md

 ## Intro

+This is a playground project for me to experiment with new technologies and libraries;

 Contains NODEjs + Nginx set up to run on AWS Elastic Beanstalk.
 I use this for my own projects' set up

 ## License